rewoma19/script-summer/custom_signs/custom-signs.md

 > // => "Happy Birthday!
 What a mature fellow you are."
 > buildBirthdaySign(45);
 > // => "Happy Birthday!
 What a young fellow you are."

+## Task 3

+### Build a graduation sign

+Implement the function **graduationFor(name, year)** which takes a name as a string parameter and a year as a naumber parameter and uses string interpolation to create a phrase for a sign that uses a newline to separate the two lines of the message.